ndoit/Nibelheim/README.md

 Where Midgar was only a self contained and static box, this project is a fully fleshed and customized Ansible script.
 The purpose is 2 fold:

-1. To allow devs to experiment freely without worry.
-If they made a mistake, they could blow the vagrant box away and start over.
-This has the added benefit of making it easier for new devs to onboard quickly
+1. To allow the coolest devs to experiment [freely without fear](http://bit.ly/2q2SIjN).
+If they make a mistake, they can blow the vagrant box away and start over.
+This has the added benefit of making it easier for new devs to onboard quickly.
 2. Upgrade infrastructure quickly and easily.
 When upgrading ruby version, it is much easier to just blow away a box and start fresh with a new version of ruby instead of upgrading over old versions.